avi33tbtt/Learning-Git/README.md

 those who already know can also add their names.

-Day 3 Fork Learning-Git project and play with it.
+Day 3  - a)Fork Learning-Git project and play with it.  -b) create a project in github with name YOURUSERNAME.github.io, then add an index.html file to it and then open the website YOURUSERNAME.github.io

+The End!
 See you all in next course.
 Thanks!